BR1py/itertree/docs/docs/tutorial.rst

 We really hope that the usage of the itertree package is intuitive.
 If the user is familiar with `list` and `dict` objects the basic functionality should be easy to understand.
-So don't have any fears about all the details described in this tutorial you can start quite quick and simple.
+If you extend the functions to nested lists or dicts you already get a tree like structure.
+What is really a bit complex are the functions related to tree iterations and filterings but of course the "simple" iteration like in the other objects are available too.

 Build the object
 ++++++++++++++++